mfirmin/coach.js/README.md

 Include the file coach.js on your webpage, which exposes the variable ```Coach``` in the global scope.

-The example below will create a simple articulated pendulum.
+In the following example, we create a simple articulated pendulum.

 See the wiki (coming soon!) for more detailed instructions on creating and controlling characters with coach.